London mayor plans floating village

 The floating village will be linked to other parts of the capital by Crossrail and cable car, the statement said.

-More than 200 hectares of contaminated and derelict land in London’s east end was redeveloped to build stadiums and accommodation for the Olympic Games and parts of the area is being turned into residential neighborhoods and a park.
+More than 200 hectares of contaminated and derelict land in London’s east end was redeveloped to build stadiums and accommodation for the Olympic Games and parts of the area is being turned into residential neighbourhoods and a park.
+(Reporting by Brenda Goh; Editing by Maria Golovnina)